 One of the strengths of our study is that it included both mothers and fathers because previous studies primarily focus on the mother.
 Another one of our strengths would be that we used a mixed methodology approach with measures that have been previously established for reliability and validity.
 A limitation of the study is that the participants were predominately Anglo which is not representative of the general population.
 Another limitation of the study is that it was not longitudinal study; we did not follow the participants to observe if the results changed over time.

 The results of these findings suggest that the more a parent is involved in their child’s life, the child will have better relations with their parents and show fewer signs of depression.
-It is important to educate parents of school aged children on the significance of their involvement in their children’s lives and how it can have a positive influence on the child in many aspects; including their perceived relations with parents and their levels of depression.
+It is important to educate parents of school aged children on the significance of their involvement in their children’s lives and how it can have a positive influence on the child in many aspects; including their perceived relations with parents and their levels of depression. well described!

 References